Antique, Fine Art & Collectable Valuations

 Antique Valuations

-Rachel Assous heads our monthly Antiques, Fine Art & Collectables auction, using the experience she has gained from high-end decorative arts retail in London to auction houses.
-Supporting Rachel at Bourne End Auction Rooms is a team of valuers with expertise in a wide variety of areas gained from over 200 years combined.
-The team comprises Simon Brown, Hugo Lemon, Mark Baldwin, Sian Brown, Calum McCalley-Brown, and Chris Smith.
+Callum Macaulay-Brown heads our monthly Antiques, Fine Art & Collectables auction; Supporting Callum at Bourne End Auction Rooms is a team of valuers with expertise in a wide variety of areas gained from over 200 years combined.
+The team comprises Simon Brown, Hugo Lemon, Mark Baldwin, Sian Brown, and Chris Smith.
 Simon has gained a wealth of expertise in the field of antiques over a 40-year career, though his passion lies with traditional English furniture.
 It was this passion which drove him to start Bourne End Auction Rooms over 27 years ago.
+He has now 'passed the torch' to Hugo as Director.

 Whether you have a single item or a large collection, we have the expertise and passion to value and market your treasured possessions.